The Soil Stewardship Program

 Needs assessment meeting: A thorough discussion of the soil stewards experiences and goals.

-Field visit: Onsite observations by a Docterre soil ecologist on the soil, land structure, land management history, water analysis, compost analysis (if applicable) and existing farm equipment compatibility with biology.
+Field visit: Onsite observations by a Docterre soil ecologist on the soil, land structure, land management history, compost analysis (if applicable) and existing farm equipment compatibility with biology.

 Diagnosis meeting: Delivery of the diagnosis of soil health and contributing factors.
 Define the scope work and intervention required along kinds of investments that will be needed moving forward.